 We've tried to make entering The David Awards as easy as possible.
 In order to give yourself the best chance possible, it's worth reading the tips below, which are based on feedback from the judges.
 Every year they see some stand-out entries, and others which they feel could have had much more of a chance.
-Here are some of their tips:

-- Include examples, numbers, concrete facts, proof of success.
-You do not have to disclose all your confidential information, but they are better able to judge your entry if you include some figures, graphs, results, etc. You may feel your "numbers" are small.
+Include examples, numbers, concrete facts, proof of success.
+You do not have to disclose all your confidential information, but Judges are better able to judge your entry if you include some figures, graphs, results, etc. You may feel your "numbers" are small.
 The judges are not looking for "big numbers" but proof that you are operating a "real" business and that the successes you claim are genuine.
 Most businesses which enter are owner-operated and many have no staff.
 Don't be afraid you "won't stack up".
 Our judges are specifically briefed not to rank bigger businesses above smaller ones on the basis of turnover or size.

-- Sing your own praises - and remember, other people may know nothing about your business so it pays to be explicit about what you do, why you think you deserve to win, and back it up with proof.
+Sing your own praises - and remember, other people may know nothing about your business so it pays to be explicit about what you do, why you think you deserve to win, and back it up with proof.

 Start early, so you have time to finish your entry, read it again, edit if necessary, and add to it if you want to.
 All entries remain editable until the closing deadline.